nivedhau/Edureka-Internship-Projects/README.md

 # Edureka-Internship-Projects
-This repository contains project files that were done during my internship with Edureka
+This repository contains drive link of project files that were done during my internship with Edureka